Harold D. Harris

 Harold Douglas Harris (February 4, 1903 – September 20, 1984) was a United States Marine Corps officer with the rank of brigadier general.
 Harris fought guerrillas in Nicaragua, and subsequently the Japanese in World War II, while commanding 5th Marine Regiment.

 Early service

 Harris was born on February 4, 1903, in Laramie, Wyoming.
 He was appointed to the United States Naval Academy in Annapolis, Maryland, and graduated with a Bachelor of Science degree in June 1925.
 He was commissioned a second lieutenant in the Marine Corps during that time and assigned to Marine Corps Rifle Range in Winthrop, Maryland.
 Harris was subsequently assigned to the Marine Corps Basic School in Philadelphia, where he was educated in warfighting skills required of a rifle platoon commander.

 After his graduation in 1926, Harris sailed for Nicaragua, where he was wounded in action with Sandinista bandits on 19 February 1929.
-He later served foreign shore duty in Tientsin, China.
+He later served foreign shore duty in Tianjin, China.
 Harris also attended Infantry School at Fort Benning, Georgia, and graduated in 1935.